SylviaOne/Repo-hub/README.md

-## Why was the big cat disqualified from the race?
-Because it was a cheetah.
+## How come the stadium got hot after the game?
+Because all of the fans left.